 For if you possess these qualities in increasing measure, they will keep you from being ineffective and unproductive in your knowledge of our Lord Jesus Christ.
 But if anyone (who calls himself a believer) does not have them, he is nearsighted and blind, and has forgotten that he has been cleansed from his past sins.”

-The word tells us that virtue is rare and if we think deep and seek to dwell deeper we understand that all her sweet fruit and good success grew from the root of the virtuous lady’s reverent fear of the Lord.
+The word tells us that virtue is rare and if we think deep and seek to dwell deeper we understand that all the sweet and powerful fruit and good success grew from the root of the virtuous lady’s reverent fear of the Lord.

 Reminder.
 Those who KNOW God know the doctrine.
 Those who know their God will be strong and do exploits